High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Experiment Overview

 The background and elastic simulations are sensitive to the HRS resolution.
-Three coincidence kinematics were taken to allow for a separation of the elastic events from background events, allowing us to cleanly isolate elastic protons and test the simulated shape of the $\Delta P$ spectrum.
-The left arm was used to detect protons while electrons scattered in coincidence with protons were detected using the right arm spectrometer.
-The coincidence data were also used to measure the proton detection efficiency and absorption.
+Three coincidence kinematics were taken to allow for a clean separation of the elastic events from background events, allowing us to isolate elastic protons and test the simulated shape of the $\Delta P$ spectrum.
+Protons were detected in the HRS-L in coincidence with electrons in the HRS-R. The coincidence data were also used to measure the proton absorption and to identify clean samples of protons, as discussed in Secs.~\ref{proton_absorp} and~\ref{A1_eff}.